DVM Program Application

 An admission Average is calculated for each applicant based on a combination of academic performance (Academic Average, weighted as 75% of their Admission Average) and non-academic attributes as assessed by their current Casper score (weighted at 25% of their Admission Average).
 All applicants in the cohort are ranked based on their Admission Average, and the top-ranked applicants based on this score will then progress to the second stage of consideration.

-Applicants in this stage of admission consideration participate in a virtual personal interview which allows representatives of the Admission Committee to further explore and understand information from their BIF/VMCAS application package.
+Applicants in this stage of admission consideration participate in a virtual interview.

 The interview allows applicants to respond to interview questions in a manner that showcases their non-academic attributes such as verbal communication skills and maturity level, as well as to articulate why they want to be a veterinarian.
 During the interview, applicants should be able to elaborate on the information provided in their Background Information Form (BIF) or VMCAS form.
 Reflecting on past experiences in advance of the interview enables applicants to speak freely about themselves and their experiences during the interview.

-Applicants that are invited to the interview stage will be contacted via their University of Guelph email to advise them of their interview date and time according to the following timeline:
+Applicants who are invited to the interview stage will be contacted via their University of Guelph email to advise them of their interview date and time according to the following timeline:

-- International applicants: Interview invitations sent in mid-December for interviews in late January to early February
+• International applicants: Interview invitations sent in mid-December for interviews in January

 Upon being invited to an interview, applicants are reminded to respond to their interview invitation before the response deadline.
 Failure to accept the invitation by the deadline will forfeit the applicant's interview seat, and their application will no longer be considered for the current admission cycle for the DVM program.